nfgallimore/Project1Report/README.md

 #### Estimate: 12
 1. Create SQL table to store results
 2. Create view to display test results
+***
 This user story is linked to the Take Personality Test user story, and maybe it would make sense to have the same developer do these two stories.
 This story is also a very simple one.
 The task for the first one kind of overlaps with the first story and it should maybe be like "create the business logic to retrieve the stored results" which probably will require creating an API which will accept a GET request.
 I assigned it an estimate value of 12, as I find that POST requests are a little harder to do than GET requests, and by going off the similar story having 10, a value of 12 seems appropriate.
 The priority is 15 because it is not necessary for the application to function correctly it is just of huge convenience to the user to be able to see their test results.

 # Set User Age Preference
 ### User decides the parameter for what age range they want
 ###  their matches
+#### Priority: 15
+#### Estimation: 10
 1. Create user interface / integer slider to create an age range<br /> preference
+2. Create API to store the information
+***
+This user story is also under the assumption that there is a configuration page.
+So if one of other configuration stories were done first than this would take shorter.
+Given that I gave the priority for this a priority of 15 either one could be done first (referring to the edit profile user story).
+This estimation however is assigned under the assumption that this story is the story to first create the interface for the settings page.
+I assigned the estimation a value of 10 given the circumstances of creating the routes and the initial part of the view.
+The priority was given a value of fifteen because it is kind of important for the user to have relevant matches or they will not like it, but it is still possible to use the application without this feature.
+It would be fundamental and essential to a full fledged version of this application and that is why I would recommend to ship this feature out in the first iteration.

 # Accept / Decline Matches
 ### The user will be able to accept or decline matches in a list,<br /> removing them from a potential match to be accepted or <br /> declined